 Are there any alternatives to PolyJet and MJP?

-DLP (digital light processing) is a comparable 3D printing method that also makes high-resolution and precise parts cost-effectively.
-Like PolyJet and MJP, DLP uses liquid photopolymers that are cured layer by layer to build new parts, but it does so with a projector instead of a printhead.
-In addition, DLP typically prints parts upside down, and the liquid photopolymer comes from a tank underneath the build platform.
+Carbon DLS™ (Digital Light Synthesis™) is a comparable 3D printing method that also produces high-resolution and precise parts.
+Like PolyJet and MJP, DLS cures liquid photopolymers to build new parts, but it does so with projected light and a continuous liquid interface for production.
+In addition, DLS prints seamless parts continuously, upside down.

 What’s the difference between PolyJet and SLA?

 SLA (stereolithography) 3D printing uses a laser to cure liquid resin into solid parts.
 It’s good for making functional prototypes and parts, and, depending on the specific machine and setup, it could have even better resolution than PolyJet.
-SLS prints are high-quality and often made into molds and tooling and used for making patterns and textures on surfaces.
+SLA prints are high-quality and often made into molds and tooling, such as master patterns for casting applications.

 What’s the difference between MJP and MJF?

 Both methods seem similar even by the name, with MJF being an abbreviation for multi-jet fusion.
 “MJF is a process by which a fusing agent is applied to successive layers of powdered material,” Tsu-Raun tells us.
 “It is relatively fast and produces parts in production thermoplastics, but is less accurate than PolyJet."
-The method is also really good at making complex shapes with awesome surface finishes.
-One of the main differences is that MJF uses a polymer powder and a fusing system (ink agents and infrared frequencies) to cure parts.
+The method is also really good at making complex shapes and durable, end-use parts.
+One of the main differences is that MJF uses a polymer powder and a fusing system to produce parts, allowing it to work in popular engineering materials such as Nylon, TPU, and Polypropylene.

 How Xometry Can Help